fqantonio/GoingInductive/README.md

 This work is based on real day-to-day teacher assessment data, for junior and junior high students of two different schools, from different regions and time periods, for the chemistry and physics subjects of the Portuguese curriculum.

 The data was gathered over 12 years, in the period 2003 to 2017, and includes students **Learning Transfer**, **Lab Practice**, **Classroom Behavior** (Social Skills), and **Academic Results** using four different random variables: TEST, LAB, BEHAV and CLASS.

-The **motivation** lies on the need to understand the impact of the professional strategic decision within the educational work developed (flow charts, [^readme-2]):

-> Was it worth it?
-Did students benefit?
-What can be done better?
-What conclusions can be drawned?

-[^readme-2]: cmap tools by ihmc <https://cmap.ihmc.us/>

-Most of the time the professional, specific, **day-to-day teacher work** data (see figure 2) is rarely or never investigated, at least, in the Portuguese educational environment.
-For the teachers, there is little or no time to look back and work through the data results, the qualitative remarks, or through the statistics.
-And, as a consequence, no robust conclusions are devised and worse, it's normal not to share it.
+Data as well as R code and cmaptools planning examples are available online at the github https://github.com/fqantonio/GoingInductive.

 ## VARIABLES DESCRIPTION